 The project sites have been cleared of most of their environmental features.
-However, the Middle Rouge River flows underneath the Downs property, and could be daylighted as the property is redeveloped.
-This goal is described and illustrated in the Northville Master Plan, as summarized: "If feasible, the Middle Rouge River should be exposed and a greenway or riverfront pathway should be developed as a linear park.
+However, the Middle Rouge River flows underneath the Downs property.
+The Master Plan describes daylighting the Rouge River as part of redeveloping the property as a goal, and is summarized as follows: "If feasible, the Middle Rouge River should be exposed and a greenway or riverfront pathway should be developed as a linear park.
 Floodplains/floodway areas should be retained as open space and available to the public with walking/biking pathways from downtown to Hines Drive."